-There is a vast array of health risks associated with chronic drug and alcohol use, including but not limited to: depression; liver and kidney disease; psychosis and impaired thinking; heart attack; seizures; strokes; high blood pressure; violent outbursts; paranoia; anxiety; increased risk of birth defects and developmental issues during and after pregnancy.
-For more information about the health risks associated with alcohol and particular types of drugs, please visit https://www.drugabuse.gov/drugs-abuse/commonly-abused-drugs-charts.
+There is a vast array of health risks associated with chronic alcohol and drug use, including but not limited to: depression; liver and kidney disease; psychosis and impaired thinking; heart attack; seizures; stroke; high blood pressure; violent outbursts; paranoia; anxiety; and increased risk of birth defects and developmental issues during and after pregnancy.
+For more information about the health risks associated with alcohol and particular types of drugs, please visit https://nida.nih.gov/research-topics/commonly-used-drugs-charts.